-- 234. If issued, the licence would require the licence holder to immediately report any of the following to the Regulator: - any additional information regarding risks to the health and safety of people or the environment associated with the dealings - any contraventions of the licence by persons covered by the licence - any unintended effects of the clinical trial. - 235.
-The Compliance Management Plan is required under the licence to assist the Regulator in designing and implementing a monitoring program for all licensed dealings.
+234. The licence requires the licence holder to immediately report any of the following to the Regulator:

+- any additional information regarding risks to the health and safety of people or the environment associated with the dealings - any contraventions of the licence by persons covered by the licence

+• any unintended effects of the clinical trial.

+235. The Compliance Management Plan is required under the licence to assist the Regulator in designing and implementing a monitoring program for all licensed dealings.